@photostructure/sqlite

 • Synchronous performance with a clean, official API

-• Node-API stability: one build works across Node.js versions
+• Node-API stability — one prebuild per platform works across Node.js versions

-• Zero migration path when node:sqlite becomes stable
+• Zero migration path to node:sqlite when you're ready

 • Session/changeset support for replication and synchronization